kwanghoon/exceptionRefactoring/README.md

 exceptionRefactoring
 ====================

-Refactoring Android programs with exceptions to make robust.
+Refactoring Android programs with an inter-component exception handling library to make them more robust.